irobertson/annotation-constraints/README.md

 You may want to add a constraint to an annotation for which you don't control the source code.
 Here's how to do that.

 1. Create a new annotation and add constraints to it.
-1. Annotate your new annotation with `@ProvidesConstraintsFor([existing annotation].class)`.
+1. Annotate your new annotation with `@ProvidesConstraintsFor(ExistingAnnotation.class)`.
 1. To register your new annotation with annotation-constraints, create a text file named `com.overstock.constraint.provider.constraint-providers` under `META-INF` with the fully-qualified binary class name of your new annotation in it.
-(See the JavaDoc for `com.overstock.constraint.provider.ProvidesConstraintsFor` for more details.)
 1. Make sure the `annotation-constraints` jar and your new annotation class are on the classpath during compilation.

 TODO real-world example

+See the JavaDoc for `com.overstock.constraint.provider.ProvidesConstraintsFor` for more details.

 Writing your own constraint
 ======================